chrisant996/clink/docs/clink.md

 `fi`|Normal files.|
 `ln`|Symlinks.
 When `ln=target` then symlinks are colored according to the target of the symlink.|`01;36` (bright cyan) `mi`|Missing file or directory.|
 `no`|Normal color.
-This is used for anything not covered by one of the other types.
-It may be overridden by various other Clink color settings as appropriate depending on the completion type.|
+This is used for anything not covered by one of the other types.<br/>It may be overridden by various other Clink color settings as appropriate depending on the completion type.|
 `or`|Orphaned symlink (the target of the symlink is missing).|
 `so`|Common prefix for possible completions.|`01;35` (bright magenta)